Suicide in Iran: Tehran Metro

 In Iran, like other countries, suicide by train occurs.
 According to authorities, on average, each month one person kills themself by jumping on Tehran's subway railway.
 For example, on May 15, 2015, a 35-year-old man was injured and brought to hospital after throwing himself under a subway train at Moniryeh Station.
 On January 16, 2016, a young lady committed suicide in Darvazeh Dolat Station.

 Milad Tower

-Before the 1979 Revolution of Iran, places like "Pelasko Building" and "The Aluminum Building" in Tehran were among the favorite sites of suicide by jumping, and it has been said that some famous Iranian people like Sadeq Hedayat and Nosrat Rahmani intended to jump from these buildings.
+Before the 1979 Revolution of Iran, places like "Pelasko Building" and "The Aluminum Building" in Tehran were among the most common sites of suicide by jumping, and it has been said that some famous Iranian people like Sadeq Hedayat and Nosrat Rahmani intended to jump from these buildings.
 After the revolution, the Milad Tower, which had become the tallest building in Iran, attracted those who wanted to kill themselves by jumping.
 At least three suicides by jumping from the roof of Milad Tower have been reported.